okfocus/omniauth-webeat/readme.md

 # Omniauth-webeat

 This is a Ruby gem containing an OminAuth strategy for [webe.at](http://webe.at).
-Use it to authenticate people with their webe.at accounts.
+It can be used to authenticate people with their webe.at accounts.

 ## Usage